Criticism of Walt Disney Animation Studios: Other cases

 In March 2014, animator Kelly Wilson sued Disney for plagiarism, alleging that the teaser trailer for Frozen was similar to her short film The Snowman.
 After four months of legal battling, federal judge Vince Chhabria ruled in Wilson's favor, citing evidence that Disney was aware of The Snowman and "the sequence of both works, from start to finish, is too parallel to conclude that no reasonable juror could find the works substantially similar."
 In April 2015, Chhabria explained that several Pixar employees had attended the 2011 San Francisco International Film Festival, in which The Snowman was screened four times alongside the Pixar short Play by Play.
 In June 2015, Entertainment Weekly reported that Disney had agreed to settle the case.

-In March 2017, a year after the release of Disney's animated film Zootopia, screenwriter and producer Gary Goldman sued Disney, claiming that he had pitched a similar idea to the studio in 2000 and again in 2009.
+In March 2017, a year after the release of Disney's animated film Zootopia, screenwriter Gary L. Goldman sued Disney, claiming that he had pitched a similar idea to the studio in 2000 and again in 2009.
 According to a story in The Hollywood Reporter, Goldman alleged that Disney had stolen the film's title and various artwork from him after he offered the project.
 A Disney spokesperson dismissed the accusations, declaring that "Mr. Goldman's lawsuit is riddled with patently false allegations.
 It is an unprincipled attempt to lay claim to a successful film he didn't create, and we will vigorously defend against it in court."